free5gc/free5gc-compose/README.md

 ### GTP5G kernel module

-Due to the UPF issue, the host must using kernel `5.0.0-23-generic`.
+Due to the UPF issue, the host must be using kernel `5.0.0-23-generic`.
 And it should contain `gtp5g` kernel module.

 On you host OS:
 ```